 Free association is a process that “allows” the unconscious mind to appear.
 The patient is told to relax and speak whatever comes to mind when given a certain word or stimuli.
 These connections, Freud said, could tell a lot about what the unconscious was hiding.

-When we dream, we enter a stage in which we almost lose consciousness entirely.
+When we dream, we enter a stage where we almost lose consciousness entirely.
 But our mind is still moving fast.
-Freud believed that our dreams were a form of wish-fulfillment.
-Remember, the unconscious mind doesn’t just store trauma; Freud said it also stored repressed desires.
+Freud believed that our dreams were a form of wish fulfillment.
+Remember, the unconscious mind doesn’t just store trauma; Freud said it also stores repressed desires.
 In dreams, we fulfill those desires.
-By interpreting the dreams of his patients, he could tap into those desires and see what was hidden in the unconscious.
+By interpreting his patients' dreams, he could tap into those desires and see what was hidden in the unconscious.

 Freud’s Theories and Psychodynamic Approach

 Freud’s Interpretation of Dreams has remained a very famous book.
 Universities still assign it as required reading.
 But Freud’s legacy hasn’t exactly skyrocketed since his fame in the early 1900s.

 Most of the work that Freud has done on dreams and the unconscious mind was based on his sessions with patients.
 He never utilized a true scientific lab and collected objective data.
 Psychologists have “moved on” to work that can be backed up by data.
 Many of Freud’s theories have also been quite controversial, which hasn’t helped his case.

 Even if his theories are not widely accepted anymore, Freud remains one of the most influential psychologists in modern history.
 His work inspired a whole approach to psychology: the psychodynamic approach.
 This school of thought encompasses Freud’s work and the work done by those who came after him.
 Much of this work examines the unconscious and its role in our behavior.
 The psychologists who take this approach may not agree with everything that Freud had to say, but the general ideas of psychoanalysis are often present.